Stårheim

-Stårheim (or Torvika) is a village in the municipality of Stad in Vestland county, Norway.
+Stårheim (or Torvika) is a village in Stad Municipality in Vestland county, Norway.
 Stårheim is located in the central part of Stad Municipality on the north shore of the Nordfjorden, about 12 km west of the municipal center of Nordfjordeid and about 8 km east of the village of Kjølsdalen.
 There is a regularly scheduled ferry route from Stårheim to the small village of Isane (in Bremanger Municipality), located about 4 km south across the Nordfjorden.

+The village stretches along the shore of the fjord.
 The urban centre of the village is called Torvika by Statistics Norway.
-The 0.25 km2 urban area has a population (2018) of 233 and a population density of 1008 PD/km2.
+The 0.25 km2 urban area has a population (2024) of 252 and a population density of 1008 PD/km2.

 Church

 Stårheim Church is the parish church located in the village of Stårheim.
 It is part of the Diocese of Bjørgvin and the Nordfjord prosti (deanery).
 The church building, which was constructed during 1864, can seat 340 people.
 It was built from drawings by architect Christian Heinrich Grosch.